Grand View Memorial Park Cemetery: Mausoleum construction

 Each crypt was 5 ft high, and there were five crypts in each room.
 A dry-air circulation system in each crypt helped to encourage desiccation and reduce odor.
 The cemetery assigned several sections of the mausoleum to local fraternal orders for burial of their dead.
 The mausoleum also featured a number of "private rooms".
 Each private room contained two or more crypts, and had its own exterior window.
 In the center of the mausoleum was a 60 ft wide, 90 ft deep new chapel with white stucco exterior walls.
-The below-ground level of the chapel contained a crematory with four retorts.
 The chapel itself was clad in marble and mosaic tile and seated 200.
 It featured Italian vases 6 ft high in which plants grew.
 The chapel also contained 2,000 niches for the emplacement of cremation urns.